 The workload of private healthcare nurses is also higher than public healthcare nurses.
 Private healthcare nurses look after an average of five more patients a day, while their salaries are 20–25% lower.

-Amnesty International has described how a decade of austerity policies (enacted partly to comply with EU expenditure rules) saw public healthcare spending drop by 11.2% from 2009 to 2018, even as Spain’s GDP grew by 8.6% in part due to a boom in tourism.
+Amnesty International has described how a decade of right-wing austerity policies (enacted partly to comply with EU expenditure rules) saw public healthcare spending drop by 11.2% from 2009 to 2018, even as Spain’s GDP grew by 8.6% in part due to a boom in tourism.
 These cuts left primary care services overstretched, understaffed and underfunded when Covid-19 hit us, with public health workers facing impossible workloads, personal risk, exhaustion and stress.

 The private hospitals lobby appears to be using the Covid-19 crisis to further establish and expand the role of the private sector, which will very simply kill off our most vulnerable and marginalised communities, especially people with disabilities, migrants and the elderly.

-- No more cuts
+- No more cuts!

-- No more privatisation
+- No more privatisation!

-HELP ME SPEND MORE TIME ON MADRID NO FRILLS
+HELP US GROW MADRID NO FRILLS

 For four years, I’ve been driven to bring you real-life stories told by the very communities that don’t receive the coverage they deserve.
 Understand how racism, exploitation and poverty are pre-assigned fates chosen by those in power, and how communities experiencing this are overcoming it together.

 You may have noticed that, unlike the vast majority of publications, MNF remains free of ads, sponsors and rich investors.
-Independence is everything and I will not be influenced by those in a position of privilege or power.
-Therefore I invite only my audience to support this project and only you to help me keep doing what I do.
+Independence is everything and we will not be influenced by those in a position of privilege or power.
+Therefore, I invite only our audience to support this project and only you to help us keep doing what we do.

-Support MNF for as little as $1 per month, which you can cancel at any time.
+Support MNF for as little as €1 per month, which you can cancel at any time.